-&lt;sup>1See for example Arbel and Seidmann (1984), Varney et al. (1985), Sullivan (1986), and Wabalickis (1988).
+&lt;sup>1For examples, see Arbel and Seidmann (1984), Varney et al. (1985), Sullivan (1986), Wabalickis (1988), Canada and Sullivan (1989), and Troxler and Blank (1989).

 2. OVERVIEW OF AUTOMAN

 The overview of AutoMan summarizes the general procedures and guiding principles to follow when building and applying decision models.
 The details and mechanics of using the program are illustrated in the Tutorial that follows in Section 3.